dudelovetech/EclipseImageJ1Plugin/README.md

 7. Added all new ImageJ macro API functions to the code completion of the macro editor
 8. Improved the ImageJ MacOSX touchpad resizing of the ImageJ panel
 9. Improved the default font size for Swing components on Retina displays (e.g., ImageJ components - can be changed in the preferences)
+10. Added some new macro source actions (Block Selection, Find And Replace, etc. - submenu Text ) to the macro editor

 ### New in 1.52c (1.52c12):